omniformation/omniformation/README.md

 Things I currently enjoy more than I should:

--Systems Design
+- Systems Design
--Design Patterns
+- Design Patterns
--API Design and Consumation
+- API Design and Consumation
--Fullstack Solutions
+- Fullstack Solutions
--Fresh Air 😉
+- Fresh Air 😉

 **Technologies I am proficient with**: